Parachutes/CAN-Dashboard/README.md

 * View the results of the surveys

-* Anteractive diagrams showing data :+1:
+* An interactive diagrams showing data :+1:

 * Summary table of quotes and questions :+1: